Sweet Trinidad RASGOOLA/ GULAB JAMOON Recipe

 • Refrigeration: Keep in the fridge for up to a week—just warm it slightly before serving to bring back its soft texture.

-• Freezing: Freeze for up to a month in a sealed container.
+• Freezing: Store in a sealed container for up to a month.
 Thaw and reheat gently before serving to maintain its signature consistency.

-Proper storage ensures that every bite is just as soft, syrupy, and flavorful as the first!
+Proper storage ensures that every bite is as soft, syrupy, and flavorful as the first.
+And if you’re like me, sneaking one straight from the fridge is basically a Divali tradition in itself!

 Trinidad Gulab Jamoon Recipe